junxit/us-congress-bills-113/metadata.md

 - 2014-02-10 — Introduced in House
 - 2014-02-10 — Introduced in House
 - 2014-02-10 — Referred to the House Committee on Oversight and Government Reform.
+- 2014-12-08 — Considered under suspension of the rules. (consideration: CR H8842)
+- 2014-12-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4030.
+- 2014-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-08 — Mr. Meadows moved to suspend the rules and pass the bill.
+- 2014-12-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8842)
+- 2014-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8842)